Luna-Klatzer/docs_openhiven.py/source/intro/introduction.rst

 Environment
 ~~~~~~~~~~~

-    To use openhiven.py Python >= 3.6 currently is required because of the package aiohttp which needs Python
+    To use openhiven.py Python >= 3.6 is required since the package aiohttp needs Python
-    functionality available only in >= 3.6!
+    functionality which is only available in Python >= 3.6!
     Python 2 is entirely not supported, and currently, there is no plan to make openhiven.py available for Python 2,
-    since many features are dependent on Python 3 and the modern async module of Python 3 as well as aiohttp(>=3.6)!
+    since many features are dependent on Python 3 and the modern async module of Python 3 as well as aiohttp!

 Installation